How does a Child Adoption by Relatives work?

-Each State defines "relative" differently, including relatives through blood, marriage, or adoption ranging from the first to the fifth degree.
+Each State defines "relative" differently, including relatives through blood or marriage.
 Generally, preference is given to the child's grandparents, followed by aunts, uncles, adult siblings, and cousins.
 The main requirements for placement are that the relative be "fit and willing," able to ensure the child's safety, and able to meet the child's needs.

-Several States require relatives to undergo a criminal background check that may include all adult members of the household.
+If you are not placing with a relative consider contacting us (contact us toll-free at 1(800)943-0400) or another not-for-profit adoption agency and avoid a private adoption.
 A private child adoption can be very risky for you and your child.
 There are several reasons.
 First, the family, facilitator, and/or the referral source are working for the family, not you, to get your child placed with the family and they are most interested in protecting the adopting family and their rights, not yours or your baby's.
 Another reason a private child adoption is so risky is that in a private child adoption you may not really know much about the family except what they allow you to be told.
-You can not be sure that they are stable, that their marriage is truly secure, or if they have a healthy outlook and a positive way of handling children.
+You cannot be sure that they are stable, that their marriage is truly secure, or if they have a healthy outlook and a positive way of handling children.

 Additionally, a private child adoption is risky because the family can promise you things -- like pictures and updates on the child.
 But they do not have to follow through with the promise because your rights to the child will be ended without conditions and you may have no way to enforce the family's promises, even if an agreement is in writing.

 Without a licensed child adoption agency supervising the process, adoption can be a nightmare.
 When you read a horror story about child adoption in the news, it is most likely a private child adoption.
 In fact, several states have outlawed private adoption and require all child adoptions be conducted only through a licensed child adoption agency.

 Is Financial Help available in a Relative Adoption?